 Paula's Choice Clinical Ceramide-Enriched Firming Eye Cream

-While I've had hits and misses with Paula's Choice products (avoid their BHA liquid like the plague!), this eye cream was definitely a hit, and performs much better than many luxury brand eye creams I've tried.
+While I've had hits and misses with Paula's Choice products, this eye cream was definitely a hit, and performs much better than many luxury brand eye creams I've tried.
 I also appreciate the thoughtfulness that went into the packaging and formula to ensure maximum efficacy, because ingredients can look sexy on paper, but they're wasted if not blended or stored correctly.

 For those of you wanting to try an eye cream without breaking the bank, this would be my number one recommendation.
 Of course there are still a ton of eye creams out there I'd like to try, so I won't be repurchasing this just yet, but I'm glad I now have this as an option.